Use blonde specific products.

 Use a purple shampoo and purple hair mask.

 The pigments of our best purple shampoo Bain Ultra-Violet Purple Shampoo and Masque Ultra-Violet Purple Hair Mask cancel out the yellow and act as a toner for blonde hair, to fight brassy tones.

 Hydrate, hydrate, hydrate.

 Bleached hair is highly sensitized and vulnerable to dryness.
-Use rich, moisturizing products like Cicaflash Conditioner to rehydrate.
+Use Cicaflash Conditioner, our rich and moisturizing purple conditioner to rehydrate.

 Hydrate, Hydrate, Hydrate.

 Shampooing less frequently is best for blonde hair.
 Bleached hair absorbs natural oils, decreasing the need for cleansing.